CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Jenkins/README.md

 ### 2024-01-04: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez

+### 2024-01-05:

+* Playbook install Apache2, Docker, Jenkins
+* Need to get the Jenkins password on log after isntall for first launch
+* You can protect your Jenkins behind Apache2

 ## Authors